0x4447/0x4447_product_s3_email/README.md

 You have to add your domain and confirm that you own it.
 Follow these steps to do so:

 1. Go to the SES Dashboard.
-2. Click `Domains` on the left side menu.
+1. Click `Domains` on the left side menu.
-3. Click the blue `Verify a New Domain` button.
+1. Click the blue `Verify a New Domain` button.
-4. Type your domain in the modal and select `Generate DKIM Settings`.
+1. Type your domain in the modal and select `Generate DKIM Settings`.
-5. The next window displays all information needed to configure your domain.
+1. The next window displays all information needed to configure your domain.
-6. Once finisheds, you'll wait some time for the domain to switch from a `pending verification` status to a `verified` status.
+1. Once finisheds, you'll wait some time for the domain to switch from a `pending verification` status to a `verified` status.

 ### Enable SES Rule Sets

 Deployment creates SES `rule sets`.
 This should be enabled by default, but it doesn't always happen because of a known bug in CloudFormation.
 Taking the following steps will enable the rule:

 1. Go to the SES Dashboard.
-2. Click `Rule Sets` on the left side menu.
+1. Click `Rule Sets` on the left side menu.
-3. Check `0x4447_S3_Email` on the `Inactive Rule Sets` tab.
+1. Check `0x4447_S3_Email` on the `Inactive Rule Sets` tab.
-4. Hit `Set as Active Rule Set` to activate the rule.
+1. Hit `Set as Active Rule Set` to activate the rule.

 # SES Limitations

 There are two major limitations with SES:

 1. For security reasons, AWS defaults to 200 emails sent per 24 hour period at a rate of 1 email/second.
 If you need to send more than that, you'll need to ask AWS to increase your limit.
-2. By default, you can't send emails to unverified addresses.
+1. By default, you can't send emails to unverified addresses.
 If you'd like to be able to send (as opposed to just receiving), you'll need to reach out to AWS to remove this limitation from your account.

 # How the stack works

 **Receiving email**:

-1. An email comes to SES and triggers a Lambda function.
+1. An email comes to SES and and it gets stored in `TMP` S3 folder.
-2. The Lambda function sorts the email based on the `To` and `From` fields and stores it in the `Inbox` folder under S3.
+1. S3 will trigger the Inbound Lambda Function which will organize the email based on the `to`, `from` and `date` fields.
+The raw email will be saved in the `Inbox` folder under S3 with the new custom key path.
-3. The `Inbox` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.
+1. The `Inbox` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 **Sending email**:

 1. Create a properly formatted JSON file (see the following section).
-2. Save the file to the path `TMP/email_out/json`.
+1. Save the file to the path `TMP/email_out/json`.
 The file name and extension are irrelevant as long as the content is text and JSON formatted.
-3. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the `Sent` folder.
+1. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the `Sent` folder.
-4. The `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.
+1. The `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 This flow was designed to take advantage of the S3 trigger system and break each action into a small Lambda.